PeterWaher/IoTGateway/Waher.IoTGateway.Console/README.md

 * For **Academic use**.
 If you want to use the following code for academic use, all you need to do is to inform the author of who you are, what academic institution you work for (or study for), and in what projects you intend to use the code.
 All I ask in return is for an acknowledgement and visible attribution to this project, inluding a link, and that you do not redistribute the source code, or parts thereof in the solutions you develop.
-If any solutions developed in an academic setting, become commercial, it will need a commercial license.
+Any solutions developed for academic use, that become commercial, require a commercial license.

 * For **Security analysis**.
 If you perform any security analysis on the code, to see what security aspects the code might have, all I ask is that you inform me of any findings so that any vulnerabilities might be addressed.
 I am thankful for any such contributions,